junhe/wiscsee/TUTORIAL.md

 The file has multiple columns separated by spaces.
 Each row represents a logical page (usually 2 KB or 4 KB in WiscSee).
-For example, this sample shows that logical page number `1` has been read 1 time, written 4 times, and discarded 0 time.
+For example, this sample shows that logical page number `1` has been read 1 time, written 4 times, and discarded 0 times.

 Just in case you are interested, here is a list of what each file in